ageddesi/Mocked-API/middleware/analytics/README.md

 ## Code provided
 There are 2 'reference' implementation for analytics.
+- conlog
-- conlog - A simple console based analytics logger, which will write requests to the console.
+A simple console based analytics logger, which will write requests to the console.

 - plausible-logger
 A analytics logger that posts API request information to the [Plausible](https://plausible.io/) analytics system

 Additionally a docker-compose file has been created to stand up a plausible server environment based on the plausible self hosting instructions.

-## What is an analytics provider?
+## What is an analytics provider
 An Analytics provider is a class that contains everything required to communicate with an analytics engine, such as Matomo, Plausible, Google Analytics or anthing else.

 The implementation of the Analytics is based on the provider model - and is similar to the method that modules are registered.